-Every Manager is entitled to three (3) personal days per year to be used for business that cannot be conducted off school time.
-Managers employed initially within a school year and/or work less than 189 days per year are allotted a prorated number of personal days based on the number of days worked per school year.
+Every OP member is entitled to three (3) personal days to be determined with their supervisor.
+Office professionals employed initially within a school year and/or work less than 189 days per year are allotted a prorated number of personal days based on the number of days worked per school year.
 The use of personal days should be determined with the employee's supervisor.
 One unused day may be carried over to the next year.
 A maximum of four (4) days could be available in any year.
 Unused personal days not carried over will be applied to the individual's personal illness bank.